FlorentLM/BeetstreamNext/docs/src/installation.md

       - /path/to/downloads:/downloads

   beetstreamnext:
-    # image: ghcr.io/florentlm/beetstreamnext:latest  # once a published image exists, prefer this over `build:`
+    # You need to build the image locally if you want to pin BEETS_VERSION to match Betanin (see note below)
     build:
-      context: /home/florent/BeetstreamNext
+      context: .
       args:
-        BEETS_VERSION: 2.11.0    # Betanin currently uses beets 2.11.0 so it's safer to use the same one
+        BEETS_VERSION: 2.11.0    # Betanin currently uses beets 2.11.0
     container_name: beetstreamnext
     restart: unless-stopped
     depends_on: